-Janet Jennings is known for her luminous oil & watercolor paintings.
+Janet Jennings is known for her luminous oil and watercolor paintings.

-After working for Lawrence Rubin at Knoedler Contemporary Art, Janet Jennings maintained a studio at Waverly Studios in New York City.
+Janet received her BFA from the University of Dayton and attended The Dayton Art Institute, Antioch College and The Art Students League.
+After working for Lawrence Rubin at Knoedler Contemporary Art, Janet maintained a studio at Waverly Studios in New York City.
 She began as a Color Field painter, working on canvas and linen.

 Jennings maintains ties to the art community as an educator and curator.
 She is a member of the East Hampton Arts Council, an advocacy group for performing and visual artists of East Hampton.

 Ms. Jennings maintains a painting studio in East Hampton, NY and currently teaches oil & watercolor classes.

 In 1997, she was a founding member of CMEE, The Children’s Museum of the East End.
 Working with Lee Skolnick and JoAnn Secor, she was an exhibit designer and fabricator for “Time and Place, Light and Space”, the initial installation at Guild Hall, which launched CMEE.
 She was a lead designer for the permanent exhibition installation of CMEE, located in Bridgehampton, NY.